 Louisiana State Police looking for missing 13-year-old, last seen around New Orleans

-NEW ORLEANS — Louisiana State Police has issued a level 2 missing child advisory for 13-year-old Helen Galvez.
+NEW ORLEANS — The Louisiana State Police has issued a Level 2 missing child advisory for 13-year-old Helen Galvez.

 Galvez is a Hispanic female with brown eyes and black curly hair.
-She is 5 feet and weighs around 120 pounds.
+She is 5 feet 2 inches tall and weighs around 120 pounds.

 Trending News